mvslovers/c2asm370/README.md

 c2asm370 is a fork of [gccmvs](https://gccmvs.sourceforge.net) by Paul Edwards.
 It was created by Michael Dean Rayborn (Mike Rayborn), who simplified the GCC 3.2.3 source tree to focus solely on generating assembler files from C source code.

 Mike Rayborn has since retired from active development.
-With his agreement, [MVSLOVERS](https://github.com/mvslovers) has taken over the project to preserve and continue its development.
+With his agreement, the [mvslovers](https://github.com/mvslovers) community has taken over the project to preserve and continue its development.

 ## What It Does